 Thomas A. Blackburn

-Tom is a trial attorney practicing in the areas of criminal defense, personal injury, domestic, and general litigation.
-He became a partner of the firm in 2004.
-Prior to joining the firm, Tom worked as an Assistant District Attorney in Montgomery County where he gained extensive trial experience, handling a variety of cases including homicide, narcotics and DUI.
+Tom is a trial attorney practicing in the areas of criminal defense, domestic, personal injury and general litigation.
+He also counsels churches and other non-profit organizations regarding various legal issues including child abuse reporting, liability reduction and in reviewing organizational policies and practices.
+Tom became a partner of the firm in 2004.
+Prior to joining the firm, he worked as an Assistant District Attorney in Montgomery County where he gained extensive trial experience, handling a variety of cases including homicide, narcotics and DUI.
 While there, he served as chief of the juvenile division, and was named as a trial team captain.
 He also served as law clerk for former President Judge, the Honorable S. Gerald Corso.
 Tom has participated in more than 30 jury trials in various counties, including Montgomery, Bucks, Lehigh, Philadelphia and Monroe.

 Tom has volunteered for a number of years as a travel youth basketball coach in the Inter County Basketball Association (ICBA).